manuelcampagnolo/PyQGIS_2nd_edition/README.md

 * Create a script that reads the NUTS data set and confirms that for all features, the attribute `LEVL_CODE` is the length of the string in attribute `NUTS_ID` plus 2.
 Use iterator over `mylayer.getFeatures()` to check that this is true for all features.

+## Session 6

-## Session 6: Access data sets with WFS protocol; Vector layer geometry; Create a layer from scratch using wkt strings (well known text); Determine geometry of layers; Edit coordinates of vertices and create new layer.
+**Access data sets with WFS protocol; Vector layer geometry; Create a layer from scratch using wkt strings (well known text); Determine geometry of layers; Edit coordinates of vertices and create new layer.**

 * Documents.
 Description of geometry of features and wkt strings: singlepart and multipart, available in `Figures and other course documentation.zip`
 * Data: